hj151mids/aipi_531_group_c/README.md

 |GRU4Rec, SNQN On | H&M | 0.00000 | 0.000000 | 0.000368 | 0.000179 |

 ## Conclusion and Limitations
-We have discovered that when the feature network is included, the hr an ncdg are not necessarily improving.
-We suspect that this may be cause by the following two reasons:
+In this project, we trained different session based product recommendation recommenders for E-commerce use cases and compared the performances of these recommenders.
+We also included item features as side information to evaluate if doing so will help boost the performance of our recommender.
+We have discovered that when the item features are considered, the hr@10 an ncdg@10 for clicking are improving.
+However, the hr@10 and ncdg@10 for purchasing are not necessarily improving.
+We suspect that this may be caused by the following two reasons:
-1. The fully connected feature network might not be complex enough to
+1. The fully connected feature network might too simple to encode item features
-2. Due to the large size of the datasets, we only had the adequate time to train
+2. Due to the large size of the datasets, we only had the adequate time and computation capacity to train 1 epoch for each model.
+In the future, we can increase the training time in order to boost the performance.

 ## Instructions to Run Code
 1. We have created notebooks for you to run our models in Google Colab.
 You will need to upload this repository, along with the H&M and Retail Rocket datasets to Google Colab.
 Please refer to the following table for the model and driver notebook that you are looking for: